What is meant by 'health care transition'?

 Transition is the process of developing the skills you need to manage your life and health care more independently.

-Why do I need to transition?
+Why do I need to move to the adult system?

 The team that treated you when you were younger specialise in treating children.
 When you become an adult, it's best that you see doctors who are experts in treating adults.